Employer Tax Preparation Tool - Complete your tax withholding form and pay online!

 Electronic Filing Available

-Employers who are required to withhold City of Franklin Income Taxes, or who withhold Franklin tax as a courtesy, will be able to remit payments electronically beginning in 2013.
+Employers who are required to withhold City of Franklin Income Taxes, or who withhold Franklin tax as a courtesy, will be able to remit payments electronically.
 The Franklin Income Tax Division has in place an ACH Credit program.
 All employers who currently remit employee withholding tax payments to the City of Franklin are eligible to use this program.

 E-Payment Program The E-Payment program allows the employer to log on to our secure website and initiate ACH Debit to remit employee withholding taxes to the City of Franklin.
 Participation in this program is free.
 Click here to enroll.